jkotlinski/gbchrono/README.md

  * It is fun and easy!
  * You will contribute to Game Boy science!
- * Learn more about your Game Boy!
+ * Learn the true speed of your Game Boy!